 When I arrived at the station on a bright spring March Saturday morning I heard music, a band and could see lots of people.
 Oh, what fun I thought – A German Festival!

 How wrong I was!
 I did not expect this.

-various apparatus of crowd control.
 I gingerly walked across the square to my hotel where the manager explained and advised me to avoid the town centre (I had enough points for a free night at the Radisson Blu opposite the station square).

 Several years ago in 2005 a Sierra Leonean died in police detention and it led to a review of policy and aroused the attention of the German far right, fascist and racist groups.
 I had arrived on the day of the annual gathering!
 The old German Flag was paraded, as men in black jackets, boots etc. marched through town behind police lines.
-In places, ordinary folk gathered peacefully to oppose the horrible taking over of their town.
+In places, ordinary folk gathered peacefully to oppose these marchers taking over of their town.
 I did not see violence, thanks to the overwhelming police presence, but to say the atmosphere was on edge was a great understatement.

 It was simply sad to see the hate in this mass of alienated folk.
 I concluded that the de-industrialisation I saw in the area was not unconnected with this event.

 So avoid the second Saturday in March, but its worth a visit to Dessau.
-If you like aircraft, the history, architecture, allow a day to explore this very old, small East German town.
+If you like aircraft, the history, architecture, allow a day to explore this very old, small former East German town.
 There are noble buildings to explore and in the evening German bars and restaurants to dine at in the town centre.
 It’s a chance to see a small German town and understand how such places are coping with re –integration into the greater Germany.
 Its not straightforward.